WA TRAVEL GUIDE · Field notes

 • Indigenous knowledge can be more deeply integrated into environmental management

-• Marine conservation tourism could allow visitors to participate in coral farming and turtle rehabilitation
+• Marine conservation tourism could let visitors join coral farming and turtle rehabilitation

-The creation of a dedicated nature-based tourism division indicates an institutional commitment to keeping sustainability at the core of tourism growth.
+Setting up a dedicated nature-based tourism division shows an institutional commitment to keeping sustainability at the core of growth.

 Challenges: Access, Cost, and Preservation